pnguyen82/phatndt.github.io/index.md

 - Lead Front-end Team: mentor and training junior developers, review code in `gitlab`.
 - Designed and developed the application using Agile Scrum methodology by breaking down the project to several sprints.

-*Achievements:*
-- Knowledge Sale Procedure for Real Estate.
-- Build feature Call and Chat in Web application.
-- Break down Taks and manage it on Jira.
-- Open 2 offline events to sale Real Estate successfully.

 *ENVIRONMENT:* Angular 7, NodeJs, MongoDb, CRQS, RabbitMQ, Linux.